ilenhanako/it-kid-book/C7_changi_terminal.md

 Because same as Changi, in Terminal, an application (aeroplane) takes off.

-This morning, Adelaine is the pilot of an aeroplane called TextMate.
+For example: You are the pilot of an aeroplane called TextMate.
-She drove it off by typing "mate ."
+You drove it off by typing "mate ."

-Before she acts as pilot, Adelaine must work as an aeroplane engineer.
-She is the lonely ranger!
+Before you act as a pilot, you must work as an aeroplane engineer.Like a lonely ranger!

-What is an aeroplane engineer doing?
+_What does an aeroplane engineer do?_
-She check whether the wheel is working perfectly (so that her flight does not crash).
+An aeroplane engineer checks whether the wheel is working perfectly (so that his or her flight does not crash).

-In her macbook, she need to find the correct folder by using "cd command".
-She is also now familiar with "pwd", "ls", "ls -l", tab (a shortcut so that she is no longer a slow cat)
+In your macbook, you need to find the correct folder by using "cd command".
+You are also familiar now with "pwd", "ls", "ls -l" and "tab" (a shortcut so that you are no longer a slow cat)

+_Hey!
+I am not a slow cat!_

 ## Tasks
 - [ ] Open terminal